 GippSport, in collaboration with the Latrobe Health Assembly and a range of community stakeholders designed and implemented a schedule of activities and marketing strategies with the aim of increasing the physical activity levels and social connectedness of young people in Latrobe City.

-Latrobe Streetgames utilises doorstep sport methodology which seeks to remove as many barriers as possible to young people participating in sport and active recreation.
-The Latrobe Streetgames program is successful when delivered at the right time, in the right place, in the right style and at the right price.
+Latrobe Streetgames utilised doorstep sport methodology which seeks to remove as many barriers as possible to young people participating in sport and active recreation.
+The Latrobe Streetgames program was successful when delivered at the right time, in the right place, in the right style and at the right price.